jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 # Acknowledgements

-This work is influenced by the earlier RDAP Mirroring Protocol proposal ([@?I-D.harrison-regext-rdap-mirroring]), especially for the serial number and JSON Web Signature ideas.
+The JSON Web Signature idea is borrowed from the RDAP Mirroring Protocol proposal ([@?I-D.harrison-regext-rdap-mirroring]).
+In the metadata object, using a UUID for the "versionId" field is influenced by the RPKI Repository Delta Protocol (RRDP, [@RFC8182]), and the "producer" and "productionDate" fields by the NRO Transfer Log Format.

 {backmatter}